akshayathota11/project/README.md

 # Model Training Summary
 You trained a Random Forest Classifier to predict whether a train journey would be delayed.
-Target: Is_Delayed (1 = delayed, 0 = on time)
+-Target: Is_Delayed (1 = delayed, 0 = on time)
-Preprocessing: Datetime conversion, feature extraction, one-hot encoding Model Evaluation:
+-Preprocessing: Datetime conversion, feature extraction, one-hot encoding Model Evaluation:
-Accuracy: ~97%
+-Accuracy: ~97%
-ROC AUC Score: ~0.86 (very good)
+-ROC AUC Score: ~0.86
-Classification report and confusion matrix
+We Use Confusion Matrix and Feature Importance -Confusion Matrix:Helps evaluate the model's performance by showing how well it distinguishes between delayed and on-time journeys
-Feature importance analysis
+-Feature Importance:Identifies which factors (e.g., station, time, ticket type) have the most influence on delay prediction, making the model more explainable and useful for decision-making.

 # Tools Used